-Established in 1981, the Drug Safety Research Unit (DSRU) monitors, studies and communicates the safety and risk management of medicines.
+Established in 1981, the Drug Safety Research Unit (DSRU) is an independent unit which monitors, studies and communicates the safety and risk management of medicines.

 Our aim is to achieve the highest possible scientific and ethical standards, by putting the interests of patients first and to work with integrity and fairness with all our partners.

 Our activities are principally concerned with pharmacovigilance, that is, the detection of side-effects associated with the use of marketed drugs.
 The DSRU undertakes all forms of non-interventional research studies and evaluations of the safety of medicines and provides education and training in pharmacovigilance and related subjects.
 We have achieved both recognition and endorsement by the regulatory authorities, healthcare professionals and pharmaceutical industry worldwide.